Superintendent: Lilith Werner, PhD

 Ms. Holliday holds a Special Education Master of Arts degree from The University of Michigan and a Bachelor of Arts degree from Western College for Women.

 Ms. Holliday’s advocacy for children and families in need was recognized by Epworth Children’s Center which awarded her the Community Partner Award.
 She is also a board member for the National Council on Alcoholism and Drug Abuse (NCADA).

-The Chinese School, Head of School: Dr. Lydia Chen
+Director of Development: Dr. Lydia Chen

 Dr. Chen is an accomplished educator and scholar with degrees from universities in Taiwan and the University of Missouri, Columbia.
 She has taught preschool through university students, teaching English in Taiwan and Chinese in the Midwest.
 Dr. Chen has extensive experience in direct instruction, research, parent training and professional development for educators.
 She is a skilled practitioner and administrator who embraces language immersion and International Baccalaureate frameworks and embodies the SLLIS commitment to position all children for success in local and global economies through holistic, intellectually-inspiring language immersion programs.